wp-plugins/mendeleyplugin/readme.txt

 == Change log ==

+= 0.5.3 =
+* added support for displaying error messages from service

 = 0.5.2 =
 * corrected several bugs (that had to do with handling options)
 * set caching to weekly as default option (due to rate limit restrictions of the api)